 How accurate is the camera version?

-The camera version is as accurate as a Polar H7 or a full ECG, as shown in this post.
+The camera version is as accurate as a Polar H7 or a full ECG, as shown in this post and recently published in this paper.
 Check out also the post below where we show a comparison of peaks detected from a full ECG (Cosmed, reference system) and PPG data acquired using HRV4Training:

 Most importantly, check out the next FAQ for tips on how to use the camera properly, since it does take a few measurements to get familiar with it.
 You can also practice any time from Menu / Resources / Camera measurement practice mode.